HenryDev/MLND-P4-Train-a-Smartcab-How-to-Drive/README.md

 US right-of-way rules apply: On a green light, you can turn left only if there is no oncoming traffic at the intersection coming straight.
 On a red light, you can turn right if there is no oncoming traffic turning left or traffic from the left going straight.

-To understand how to correctly yield to oncoming traffic when turning left, you may refer to this official drivers’ education video, or this passionate exposition.

 Inputs

 Assume that a higher-level planner assigns a route to the smartcab, splitting it into waypoints at each intersection.
 And time in this world is quantized.
 At any instant, the smartcab is at some intersection.
 Therefore, the next waypoint is always either one block straight ahead, one block left, one block right, one block back or exactly there (reached the destination).